How Much Is Your Financial Advisor Costing You?

-With most “financial advisors” it’s tough to know what you are paying them.
+With most so-called “financial advisors” it’s tough to know what you are paying them.

 Between commissions, hidden fees, and asset under management charges, you may be paying a fortune and not realizing it.